Home Blog Best Time to Visit Guyana

 Choose March-April if you want: The best overall weather, easiest access to all attractions, and don't mind paying peak season prices.
 Ideal for first-time visitors and those with limited vacation time.

-Choose September-October if you want: Excellent weather with fewer crowds, great wildlife viewing in the Rupunani, and better value for money.
+Choose September-October if you want: Excellent weather with fewer crowds, great wildlife viewing in the Rupununi, and better value for money.
 Perfect for photographers and nature enthusiasts.

 Choose January-February if you want: Budget-friendly travel, dramatic waterfalls, and authentic cultural experiences with the Mashramani festival.
 Good for flexible travelers who don't mind occasional rain.